mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.md

 ### Default Connection String Options

-As a second preprocessing step, a Client MUST also query the DNS server for TXT records on `{hostname}.{domainname}`.
+As a second preprocessing step, a Client MUST also query the DNS server for TXT records on `{hostname}`.
 If available, a TXT record provides default connection string options.
 The maximum length of a TXT record string is 255 characters, but there can be multiple strings per TXT record.
 A Client MUST support multiple TXT record strings and concatenate them as if they were one single string in the order they are defined in each TXT record.
 The order of multiple character strings in each TXT record is guaranteed.
 A Client MUST NOT allow multiple TXT records for the same host name and MUST raise an error when multiple TXT records are encountered.

 Information returned within a TXT record is a simple URI string, just like the `{options}` in a connection string.